AVroku92/AVroku92-cv/README.md

 # AVroku92-cv
-this repositary for my assignment in wev development course
+this repositary for my assignment in web development course